mitin001/transcriber/blog/books/computer-networks-tanenbaum/reading-along/base64-malleability.md

 This situation is made even worse when the decoder ignores invalid characters.

-> Python’s default relaxed behavior of completely ignoring invalid base64 characters during decoding (e.g., both SGVsbA==== and SGVsb<A=>=== decode into Hell, since > and < are not part of base64 character set); a fea-ture which if not properly addressed in Python applications, could cause further malleability issues.
+> Python’s default relaxed behavior of completely ignoring invalid base64 characters during decoding (e.g., both SGVsbA==== and SGVsb<A=>=== decode into Hell, since > and < are not part of base64 character set); a feature which if not properly addressed in Python applications, could cause further malleability issues.

-We are finding ourselves in this predicament because of the imprecise language of the RFC standard for base64.
+We are finding ourselves in this predicament because of the imprecise specification of the RFC standard for base64.

 > RFC standards should be written in a strict and precise format, without leaving room for “options” and avoiding words like “may or optionally”.